qiaoshun8888/practice/academic/cs6373_pl/questions-ch3.md

     b > 6, c + 10> 18, c > 8
     a > 1, a + 2 * b - 1 > 1, b > (2 - a) / 2
     x > 11, 2 * y + x - 1 > 11, y > 6 - x/2

+    ** Note that the appearance of the left side of the assignment statement in its right side does not affect the process of computing the weakest precondition. ** (**PDF page 151**)
 ```

 - Compute the weakest precondition for each of the following sequences of assignment statements and their postconditions: